-On September 17, 2020, SEIA petitioned the 9th Circuit Court of Appeals for review of Order 872.182 On October 9, the FERC filed an unopposed motion for the Court to hold this appeal in abeyance, suspend filing of the certified index to the record, and issue a new briefing schedule after January 4, 2021.
+On September 17, 2020, SEIA petitioned the 9th Circuit Court of Appeals for review of Order 872.
+On October 9, the FERC filed an unopposed motion for the Court to hold this appeal in abeyance, suspend filing of the certified index to the record, and issue a new briefing schedule after January 4, 2021.
 The abeyance was to permit the FERC to address the pending rehearing requests in a future order.
 On October 26, 2020, the Court granted the FERC's motion.
 On January 29, 2021, SEIA requested that this case be consolidated with the others, and that the abeyance period be extended to give the parties additional time to coordinate and develop a unified, efficient briefing schedule.

 On March 25, 2021, the Court granted SEIA's unopposed March 5, 2021 motion to lift the stay in this proceeding.
 Briefing has resumed.
 On May 27, 2021, Petitioners' briefs were filed by SEIA and Other Petitioners.
 On June 28, 2021, petitioner-intervenors filed their joint brief and (June 28, 2021); motions and associated briefs by amici curiae in support of petitioners were also filed on June 28, 2021.
-Since the last Report, NewSun Energy filed an Intervenor Brief on July 28.
-Next up will be Respondent's brief (September 27, 2021); joint brief of respondent-intervenors (October 27, 2021); motions and associated briefs by amici curiae in support of respondent (October 27, 2021); and any optional reply briefs (December 13, 2021).
+NewSun Energy filed an Intervenor Brief on July 28.
+Since the last Report, Respondent's brief was filed on September 27.
+Next up will be: joint brief of respondent-intervenors (October 27, 2021); motions and associated briefs by amici curiae in support of respondent (October 27, 2021); and any optional reply briefs (December 13, 2021).